 As for the other stuff people think supports the inside job theory: “pull it” was instead Silverstein’s way of telling the fire department to give up trying to save the building and just get their people out, the BBC report was made on the spot without confirmation, and the lease deal, while eerily timed, is not so outlandish a coincidence as to justify accusing a businessman of masterminding the atrocity of the century.

-The Bush Administration Did It As A Pretext For War
+The Bush Administration Executed A 9/11 Conspiracy As A Pretext For War

 It’s early 2001.
 The economy isn’t doing so great.
 The Chinese air force has captured an American spy plane.
 The last election was a farce.
 It’s the Summer of the Shark.
 President Bush has mediocre approval ratings.
 The only thing that will solve our political problems and lift America out of this slump is a good old-fashioned war, preferably someplace where there’s a lot of oil, and the sooner we can make it happen, the better.